A healthy Apple Pie Enchilada recipe made with real apples that can be served to your family for any meal!

 - Spray 9 x 13 pan with non-stick spray and set aside.

 - Peel, slice, and dice apples and place into a medium size sauce pan.
 Add butter, cinnamon, and maple syrup.
-Stir frequently and simmer until apples are soft.
+Stir frequently while apples simmer.

 - In a separate medium size sauce pan, combine the juices.
 Bring to a boil.